patrodriguez108/bernies-bistro-practice/README.md

 Write down the main use cases for this program.

 Then write tests that exercise those use cases.
-Use `bistro_spec.rb` for your test code.
+Use `restaurant_spec.rb` for your test code.

 For example, if you want to be able to look at a recipe, you might write some code like this: